helm/helm/docs/kubernetes_distros.md

 ## GKE

-Google's GKE hosted Kubernetes platform is known to work with Helm, and requires no additional configuration.
+Google's GKE hosted Kubernetes platform enables RBAC by default.
+You will need to create a service account for tiller, and use the --service-account flag when initializing the helm server.

+See [Tiller and role-based access control](https://docs.helm.sh/using_helm/#role-based-access-control) for more information.

 ## Ubuntu with 'kubeadm'